-The use of the video surveillance system is necessary to maintain an optimal social climate and to increase the security, security and access control within the CCAT SOLUTION GRUP SRL (hereinafter referred to as CCAT SG).
+The use of the video surveillance system is necessary to maintain an optimal social climate and to increase the security, security and access control within the CCAT (hereinafter referred to as CCAT).
 The legal basis for the processing of personal data is represented by art.
 6 paragraph 1 letter f) of Regulation (EU) 2016/679 – processing is necessary for the purposes of the legitimate interests pursued by the operator or by a third party.

-CCAT SG operates a video surveillance system to prevent, deter, manage and investigate security and security incidents, as well as for the protection of persons, property (from fires, thefts, burglaries, attacks or any other threat).
+CCAT operates a video surveillance system to prevent, deter, manage and investigate security and security incidents, as well as for the protection of persons, property (from fires, thefts, burglaries, attacks or any other threat).
 The video surveillance system supports the achievement of common goals related to security and access, by monitoring specific areas and events.
-The system is part of the measures to support the security policies of CCAT SG.
-The data controller for the video surveillance processing operation is CCAT SOLUTION GRUP SRL.
+The system is part of the measures to support the security policies of CCAT.
+The data controller for the video surveillance processing operation is CCAT.

-The elements of this surveillance policy are applicable in all spaces owned by CCAT SG.
+The elements of this surveillance policy are applicable in all spaces owned by CCAT.

 3.1.
 Review of the current system